A typical test would consist of using an inexpensive digital VOM to test audio bandwidth of a transceiver.

 V = √(P*R)

 The important thing is amount of level change vs. frequency, rather than absolute level (unless you can’t get proper output on any frequency).
-The figure at the top shows measured audio bandpass of 12.5kHz RF bandwidth FM transceiver.
+The figure shows measured audio bandpass of 12.5kHz RF bandwidth FM transceiver.

 Audio response significantly worse than this graph might cause trouble with digital modes, especially digital SSTV, which uses 2.3..2.5 kHz bandwidth.
 You also would experience power dropoff on PSK31, which should be compensatable with audio level changes.